sighupio/furyctl/README.md

 +--------------------------+   +--------------------------+   +--------------------------+   +--------------------------+
 ```

-### Workflow to deploy a cluster from an already existing infrastructure
+### Deploy a cluster from an already existing infrastructure

 The following workflow describes a setup of a cluster using an already existing underlay infrastructure.